kevquirk/simple.css-site/demo.md

 ## Tables

 Like lists, sometimes you may need to add a table to your webpage.
-Here's what they look like in Simple.css:
+In Simple.css tables automatically highlight every other row to make reading easier.
+Table header text is also bold.
+Here's what they look like:

 | Name  |  Number |
 |---|---|